jmayank23/sentence-transformers-mtl/src/task3/task3-readme.md

 ## Transfer Learning Considerations

-In general, if we want to train a model for a specific domain, for example, finance, it can be beneficial to start with a generally capable model and then fine-tune on domain-specific/ proprietary company data.
+If we want to train a model for a specific domain, for example, finance, it can be beneficial to start with a generally capable model (i.e., a pre-trained model) and then fine-tune on domain-specific/ proprietary data.
 More details on this example below.

 ### 1. Choice of a Pretrained Model
 - **General Domain**: If the tasks are broad (e.g., general classification or sentiment analysis), popular models like `bert-base-uncased` are good starting points.
 - **Domain-Specific**: For specialized fields such as finance or biomedical text, domain-specific variants (e.g., FinBERT, BioBERT) can be good starting points as they already have some understanding of domain-related terminology and context.

 ### 2. Layers to Freeze/Unfreeze
-The choice of layers to freeze/unfreeze depends on the complexity of the task and the amount of data available for fine-tuning.
+The choice of layers to freeze/unfreeze depends on the complexity of the task, amount of data available for fine-tuning and the compute resources that are available.

-- **Partial Freezing**:
+- Lower layers: Capture basic syntactic structures and local dependencies
-  - The lower layers are frozen to preserve the general "meaning" that the pretrained models capture.
+- Intermediate Layers: Integrate information over longer distances within the sentence, capturing complex patterns and dependencies.
-  - Upper layers are unfrozen to fine-tune for the specific downstream tasks.
+- Higher layers: Capture high-level semantic information

-- **Progressive Unfreezing**: We can start by unfreezing only the topmost layer, fine-tuning the model and then gradually unfreeze more layers if we continue seeing improvement.
+A good strategy to decide layers to freeze/ unfreeze is to start with freezing only the top-most layer, training on data, monitor results and the progressively decide to unfreeze more layers.

 ### 3. Rationale
 - **Data Availability**: